thinkcompany/think_dev-standards/development-standards/performance.md

 ### Valid Markup
 The first priority for a web developer should be to write markup that validates.
 This is a best practice that crosses many aspects of web development and should be relatively straightforward to achieve (with maybe the exception of third-party code).
 A browser does less work when parsing valid code and can avoid "interpreting" broken code.
 This also ensures that validation can be used as part of the troubleshooting process: if the page doesn't validate, there's something wrong in the system that should be fixed.

-### page-level wrapper
-Web pages often have a DIV that surrounds all page content, usually for the purposes of centering the design.
-This technique can prevent "flushing" and can slow down rendering by a small amount, so it is better to remove it and use CSS to center the individual container DIVs.

 ### Avoid Inline Styles and Scripts
 All scripts should be moved to the external JavaScript library.
 This increases code reuse and keeps the markup clean.
 Inline event handlers (i.e. onClick) should never be used; always attach JavaScript functions via DOM scripting methods.
 The exception is scripts included via conditional comments for particular browsers; these should be embedded in the markup.